MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-C-Medical-Assistance-Programs/part-441-Services-Requirements-Limits-Specific-Services/subpart-J-Optional-SelfDirected-Personal-Assistance-Services-Program/section-441.464.md

 (4) The State may mandate the use of additional assistance, including the use of a financial management entity, or may initiate an involuntary disenrollment in accordance with § 441.458, if, after additional information, counseling, training or assistance is provided to a participant (or participant's representative, if applicable), the participant (or participant's representative, if applicable) has continued to demonstrate an inability to effectively manage the services and budget.

+(5) Implement and maintain a grievance process in accordance with § 441.301(c)(7), except that the references to section 1915(c) of the Act are instead references to section 1915(j) of the Act.

+(e) *Incident management system.* The State operates and maintains an incident management system that identifies, reports, triages, investigates, resolves, tracks, and trends critical incidents and adheres to requirements of § 441.302(a)(6), except that the references to section 1915(c) of the Act are instead references to section 1915(j) of the Act.

+(f) *Payment rates.
+Payment rates* are adequate to ensure a sufficient direct care workforce to meet the needs of beneficiaries and provide access to services in the amount, duration, and scope specified in beneficiaries' person-centered service plans, in accordance with § 441.302(k), except that the references to section 1915(c) of the Act are instead references to section 1915(j) of the Act.

-(e) *Annual report.* The State must provide to CMS an annual report on the number of individuals served and the total expenditures on their behalf in the aggregate.
+(g) *Annual report.* The State must provide to CMS an annual report on the number of individuals served and the total expenditures on their behalf in the aggregate.

-(f) *Three-year evaluation.* The State must provide to CMS an evaluation of the overall impact of the self-directed PAS option on the health and welfare of participating individuals compared to non-participants every 3 years.
+(h) *Three-year evaluation.* The State must provide to CMS an evaluation of the overall impact of the self-directed PAS option on the health and welfare of participating individuals compared to non-participants every 3 years.

+[73 FR 57881, Oct.
+3, 2008, as amended at 89 FR 40870, May 10, 2024]